LIP-Computing/tutorials/docs/udocker/udocker-05.md

 ## udocker: Fakechroot engine (F1) - I

-* The loader `ld.so` is encoded in the ELF header of executables;
+* The path to the loader `ld.so` is inside the ELF header of all executables;
   * the loader is the executable that loads libraries and calls the actual executable,
   * also acts as a library providing functions to dynamically load other libraries.
   * the loader is provided and tightly coupled with the libc.

 * Is essential that executables in the container are run with the loader from the container
-  * as symbols and functions will not match
+  * as symbols and functions will not match causing crashes
   * binaries, libc, other libs and ld.so must match

 ---